 Image by Matteo Colombo Getty Images

-The Doge's official residence probably moved to this site in the 10th century, although the current complex only started to take shape around 1340.
-In 1424, the wing facing the Piazzetta was added and the palace assumed its final form, give or take a few major fires and refurbishments.
+The doge's official residence probably moved to this site in the 10th century, although the current complex only started to take shape around 1340.
+In 1424 the wing facing the piazzetta was added and the palace assumed its final form, give or take a few major fires and refurbishments.

 A standard ticket allows you access to the grand central courtyard, a display of historic masonry (Museo dell'Opera) on the ground floor and a circuit of the main part of the palace that leads through the state rooms, armoury, prisons and institutional rooms.
 The Doge's Apartments are now used for temporary art exhibitions, which are ticketed separately (around €10 extra).
-Further rooms, too small for the masses, can be visited on the 1¼-hour Secret Itineraries Tour.
+Further rooms, too small for the masses, can be visited on the 75-minute Secret Itineraries Tour.

 The most impressive parts of the palace are at the top.
-Ascend Sansovino’s 24-carat gilt stuccowork Scala d’Oro (Golden Staircase) and emerge into rooms covered with gorgeous propaganda.
+Ascend Sansovino’s 24-carat gilt stucco-work Scala d’Oro (Golden Staircase) and emerge into rooms covered with gorgeous propaganda.
 In the Palladio-designed Sala delle Quattro Porte (Hall of the Four Doors), ambassadors awaited ducal audiences under a lavish display of Venice's virtues by Giovanni Cambi, Titian and Tiepolo.

-Few were granted an audience in the Palladio-designed Collegio (Council Room), where Veronese’s 1575–78 Virtues of the Republic ceiling shows Venice as a bewitching blonde waving her sceptre like a wand over Justice and Peace.
+Few were granted an audience in the Palladio-designed Collegio (Council Room), where Veronese’s 1575–78 Virtues of the Republic ceiling shows Venice as a bewitching blonde figure waving her sceptre like a wand over Justice and Peace.
 Father-son team Jacopo and Domenico Tintoretto attempt similar flattery, showing Venice keeping company with Apollo, Mars and Mercury in their Triumph of Venice ceiling for the Sala del Senato (Senate Hall).

 The cavernous 1419 Sala del Maggior Consiglio (Grand Council Hall) provides the setting for Domenico Tintoretto's swirling Paradise, a work that’s more politically correct than pretty: heaven is crammed with 500 prominent Venetians, including several Tintoretto patrons.
-Veronese’s political posturing is more elegant in his oval Apotheosis of Venice ceiling, where gods marvel at Venice’s coronation by angels, with foreign dignitaries and Venetian blondes rubbernecking on the balcony below.
+Veronese’s political posturing is more elegant in his oval Apotheosis of Venice ceiling, where gods marvel at Venice’s coronation by angels, with foreign dignitaries and blonde Venetians rubbernecking on the balcony below.